Conserved and non-conserved Noether currents from the quantum effective action: Introduction

-This motivates a detailed study of how Noether currents follow in full glory from the quantum effective action.
-Both expectation values of currents, as well as their correlation functions, are actually of interest.
-One reason is fluid dynamics.
+As a further motivation for our study one may think about fluid dynamics.
 Experience shows that in the macroscopic regime, i.\ e.\ for large time intervals and long distances, one can approximate quantum field dynamics often rather well by a variant of fluid dynamics \cite{Teaney:2009qa, Schafer:2009dj,CasalderreySolana:2011us}.
 This follows the rational that those degrees of freedom are important over long time intervals that are preserved from relaxation by conservation laws \cite{KADANOFF1963419, Hohenberg:1977ym, Floerchinger:2016gtl}.
-In practise, for a relativistic fluid, it is by reasons of causality not possible to take only the strict hydrodynamical degrees of freedom (which are directly governed by conservation laws, e.\ g.\ energy- and momentum density) into account, but some non-hydrodynamical fields must be propagated, as well \cite{Hiscock:1983zz,Hiscock:1985zz,Muronga:2003ta,Denicol:2008ha,Floerchinger:2017cii}.
-For example, in Israel-Stewart theory \cite{Israel:1979wp, Muller:1967zza} for a fluid with conserved energy-momentum tensor but no additional conserved quantum numbers these are the shear stress and bulk viscous pressure.
+In practise, for a relativistic fluid, it is for reasons of causality not possible to take only the strictly hydrodynamical degrees of freedom (which are directly governed by conservation laws, e.\ g.\ energy- and momentum densities) into account, but some non-hydrodynamical fields must be propagated, as well \cite{Hiscock:1983zz,Hiscock:1985zz,Muronga:2003ta,Denicol:2008ha,Floerchinger:2017cii}.
+For example, in Israel-Stewart theory \cite{Israel:1979wp, Muller:1967zza}, for a fluid with conserved energy-momentum tensor but no additional conserved quantum number, these are the shear stress and bulk viscous pressure.
 Equations of motion for the latter are typically postulated in a phenomenological way.
-We will actually argue that these identities should follow from the additional non-conservation laws for the dilatation current and shear current.
+We will argue that these identities should follow from the additional non-conservation laws for the dilatation current and shear current.
 In some regards, the equations we find are close to those proposed in ref.\ \cite{Geroch:1990bw}.

 An extension of fluid dynamic equations to include the spin tensor has been proposed and discussed in several recent publications \cite{Becattini:2011ev, Florkowski:2017ruc,Montenegro:2018bcf,Becattini:2018duy,Speranza:2020ilk,Garbiso:2020puw,Gallegos:2021bzp}, partly with the motivation to explain the measurement of the polarization of the hyperon $\Lambda$ produced in high energy nuclear collisions \cite{STAR:2017ckg} (see ref.\ \cite{Becattini:2020ngo} for a review).